Main menu

 1) An examination of psychoticism and motion capture controls as moderators of the effects of violent video games.
 Markey et al. (2009).

-Conclusion: Individuals with elevated levels of psychotocism responded to violent video games with an increase in self-
+Conclusion: Individuals with elevated levels of psychotocism responded to violent video games with an increase in self-reported aggression and hostility.

 2) Exposure to violent video games and aggression in German adolescents: A longitudinal analysis.
 Moller et al. (2009).